The Hausdorff dimension of multivariate operator-self-similar Gaussian random fields: Introduction

-The random field $B_D$ is an isotropic generalization of the famous $m$-dimensional fractional Brownian motion, implicitely introduced in \cite{Kolm} and defined in \cite{Mandelbrot}.
+see \cite[Theorem 3.1]{MasonXiao}.
+Moreover, it is a generalization of the famous $m$-dimensional fractional Brownian motion, implicitely introduced in \cite{Kolm} and defined in \cite{Mandelbrot} in dimension $m=1$.
 However, certain applications (see e.g. \cite{BonEstr, Benson}) require that the random field is anisotropic.
 To reach this goal, Bierm\'e, Meerschaert and Scheffler \cite{BMS} introduced operator scaling random fields and provided the existence of two different classes of such $\alpha$-stable ($0<\alpha \leq 2$) fields given by harmonizable as well as moving average stochastic integral representations.
 In the Gaussian case $\alpha=2$ they showed that the moving average and harmonizable fields have the same kind of regularity properties including results about H\"older continuity and fractal dimensions.
 Bierm\'e and Lacaux \cite{BL} showed that this is no more true in the stable case $\alpha \in (0,2)$.

 By defining stochastic integral representations for random vectors and following the outline in \cite{BMS}, Li and Xiao \cite{LiXiao} established the existence of multivariate operator-self-similar $\alpha$-stable random fields satisfying the scaling relation \eqref{OSS}.
 Furthermore, they mention that from both theoretical and applied point of view it would be interesting to study their sample path regularity and fractal poperties.
 The purpose of this paper is to provide the related results in the Gaussian case $\alpha=2$ and to generalize several results in the literature including \eqref{specialdim} and (1.5).